lspaula/Nextion-background-for-HASwitchPlate/Pictures/README.md

-Here are some pictures from the project
+Here are some real photos from the implemented project